Frequently Asked Questions About Being a Witness

 Yes.
 Having the testimony of witnesses in civil or criminal cases is vital to ensuring the constitutional right to a fair trial.
 Because every citizen has a right to a fair trial, it is important to the overall justice system that witnesses appear in court.

 All the courtrooms are on the second floor of the Clermont County Courthouse.
 There are no courtrooms on the first floor (street level) where you enter the Courthouse.
-Courtrooms 204 (Retired Judge McBride) and 205 (Magistrates) are down a corridor to the left of the second floor main lobby.
+Courtrooms 204 (Judge Nagel) and 205 (Magistrates) are down a corridor to the left of the second floor main lobby.

 Yes.
 The courthouse is modern and is accessible to individuals with canes, crutches, or wheelchairs.
 There are elevators that serve the courtroom floor and ramps in other parts of the building.
 If there are very special needs that you have, please contact the court in advance to make arrangements.